rajaneeshk90/rfc-documents/guides/DF/Draft-0.1.BECKN-DF-001-Demand-Flexibility-Implementation-Guide.md

   - **Meta APIs**:
     - BAP MAY implement cancellation_reasons Meta API to receive predefined cancellation reasons from BPP
     - BAP MAY implement rating_categories Meta API to receive predefined rating categories from BPP
+  - Here is a step by step guide for [setting up a BAP using Beckn-ONIX](https://github.com/beckn/beckn-onix/blob/main/docs/user_guide.md#setting-up-a-bap-beckn-adapter)

 Recommendation for implementing BPPs:
   - **Transaction APIs**: